Part of the TeachMe Series

 Type 1

-In Type 1 hypersensitivity reactions mast-cell activation is induced by secretion of IgE antibodies.
-Initial exposure to the antigen causes the priming of Th2 cells, and their release of IL-4 causes the B cells to switch their production of IgM to IgE antibodies which are antigen-specific.
+In Type 1 hypersensitivity reactions, mast-cell activation is induced by secretion of IgE antibodies.
+Initial exposure to the antigen causes the priming of Th2 cells.
+The release of IL-4 by these Th2 cells causes the B cells to switch their production of IgM to IgE antibodies which are antigen-specific.
 The IgE antibodies bind to mast cells and basophils, sensitising them to the antigen.

-When the antigen enters the body again, it cross links the IgE bound to the sensitised cells, causing the release of preformed mediators including histamine, leukotrienes and prostaglandins.
-This leads to widespread vasodilation, bronchoconstriction, and increased permeability of vascular endothelium.
+When the antigen enters the body again, it cross links the IgE bound to the sensitised cells.
+This causes the release of preformed mediators including histamine, leukotrienes and prostaglandins.
+These mediators stimulate widespread vasodilation, bronchoconstriction, and increased permeability of vascular endothelium.

-The reaction can be divided into two stages – immediate, in which release of pre-formed mediators causes the immune response, and the late-phase response 8-12 hours later, where cytokines released in the immediate stage activate basophils, eosinophils, and neutrophils even though the antigen is no longer present.
+The reaction can be divided into two stages – immediate and late-phase.
+The immediate phase involves release of pre-formed mediators causing the immune response.
+The late-phase response 8-12 hours later, where cytokines released in the immediate stage activate basophils, eosinophils, and neutrophils even though the antigen is no longer present.

 Clinical Relevance – Anaphylaxis

 Anaphylaxis is a systemic response to an antigen, leading to bronchoconstriction and vasodilation.
-This decline in oxygen transportation and can lead to anaphylactic shock and possibly death.
-It is usually treated with adrenaline, to dilate the bronchioles and constrict the blood vessels, antihistamines, to reduce the inflammatory effects of histamine, and corticosteroids, to reduce systemic inflammation.
+This causes decline in oxygen transportation and can lead to anaphylactic shock and possibly death.
+It is usually treated with:

 Type 2

-Type 2 hypersensitivity reactions are mediated by antibodies targeting antigens on cell surfaces.
-When cell surface antigens are presented to T cells, an immune response is started, targeting the cells to which the antigens are attached.
+Type 2 hypersensitivity reactions are mediated by antibodies targeting cell surface antigens.
+When these antigens are presented to T-cells, an immune response is started, targeting the cells to which the antigens are attached.

 The destruction of host cells in this way can lead to tissue-specific damage.
 Type 2 hypersensitivity reactions may occur in response to host cells (i.e. autoimmune) or to non-self cells, as occurs in blood transfusion reactions.